 Get Inclusa running

-Either way, inclusa boots the studio in your browser, scoped to the folder you ran it in.
+Once it is installed, run inclusa in any project folder and it boots the studio in your browser, scoped to that folder.
 Its reports save under that project's .inclusa/ directory.

 What you need